‘Morale booster’: Boeing wraps up successful Farnborough Air Show

 Then on Thursday, with its sales chief and CEO already gone, Airbus announced without fanfare an order from the main group of airlines in Latin America, LATAM, for 17 long-range single-aisle A321s.

-In an interview late Wendesday just before he left the Air Show, sales chief Christian Scherer was unruffled.
+In an interview late Wednesday just before he left the Air Show, sales chief Christian Scherer was unruffled.

 In previous Air Shows, Airbus typically would go all out to win the sales race against Boeing — and more often than not would succeed.
 Scherer’s predecessor John Leahy, now retired, never let an opportunity to beat Boeing pass him by, nor the chance to crow about it.